Atypical facial pain: "Neuralgia-inducing cavitational osteonecrosis"

 Neuralgia-inducing cavitational osteonecrosis (NICO) is a controversial term, and it is questioned to exist by many.
 Osteonecrosis of the jaws refers to the death of bone marrow in the maxilla or the mandible due to inadequate blood supply.
 It is not necessarily a painful condition, typically there will be no pain at all unless bone necrotic bone becomes exposed to the mouth or through the facial skin, and even then this continues to be painless in some cases.
 When pain does occur, it is variable in severity, and may be neuralgiform or neuropathic in nature.
 The term NICO is used to describe pain caused by ischemic osteonecrosis of the jaws, where degenerative extracellular cystic spaces (cavitations inside the bone) are said to develop as a result of ischemia and infarctions in the bone marrow, possibly in relation to other factors such as a hereditary predisposition for thrombus formation within blood vessels, chronic low-grade dental infections and the use of vasoconstrictors in local anesthetics during dental procedures.
 This proposed phenomenon has been postulated to be the cause of pain in some patients with AFP or trigeminal neuralgia, but this is controversial.
 NICO is said to be significantly more common in females, and the lesions may or may not be visible on radiographs.
 When they are visible, the appearance is very variable.
-About 60% of the lesions appear as a "hot spot" on an technetium 99 bone scan.
+About 60% of the lesions appear as a "hot spot" on a technetium 99 bone scan.
 Proponents of NICO recommend decortication (surgical removal of a section of the cortical plate, originally described as a treatment for osteomyelitis of the jaws) and curettage of the necrotic bone from the cavitation, and in some reported cases, this has relieved the chronic pain.
 However, NICO appears to show a tendency to recur and develop elsewhere in the jaws.
 The American Association of Endodontists Research and Scientific Affairs Committee published a position statement on NICO in 1996, stating: